micheldebree/micheldebree.github.io/content/posts/10_print/index.md

 mastodon](https://mastodon.gamedev.place/@ShaunBebbington/110034823674376940) by
 [@ShaunBebbington](https://mastodon.gamedev.place/@ShaunBebbington) with a
 version of this effect in Commodore 64 assembler language.
-After a few toots back and forth, I managed to shave some bytes off and end up with this minimal
+After a few toots back and forth, I managed to shave some bytes off and ended up with this minimal
 version:

 ```asm